abhii04/abhii04/README.md

 ###

 <p align="left">Hello!
-I'm Abhilash Shinde, a third-year Computer Engineering student with a passion for machine learning and data science.
+I'm Abhilash Shinde, a final year Computer Engineering student with a passion for machine learning and data science.
 I enjoy diving deep into data, uncovering patterns, and building predictive models to solve real-world problems.</p>

 ###